qingnanl/gsdensity/README.md

 ### Usage

 We included two examples showing how to use gsdensity with scRNA-seq data and spatial transcriptomics data.

+In the former one we introduced the basic workflow and main functions of gsdensity, including a quick comparison between gsdensity and gsea.

 The latter one is mainly focused on how to associate gene sets with the spatial information of cells or other partition of cells.

 [Using gsdensity to analyze scRNA-seq data](http://htmlpreview.github.io/?https://github.com/qingnanl/gsdensity/blob/master/vignette/pbmc3k_example.html)